top of page

 The book is worth reading because it offers more than just a solid foundation in astrology.
 It helps reveal the vulnerabilities and core challenges within a chart, making it a valuable tool for self-exploration and personal development.

-The ancient astrological science of India is called Jyotiṣa, one of the six Vedāṅgas, or limbs of the Veda.
-These disciplines preserve essential knowledge, with Jyotiṣa illuminating the relationship between cosmic movement, time, and human experience.
+The ancient astrological art and science of India is called Jyotiṣa, one of the six Vedāṅgas, or limbs of the Veda.
+These disciplines preserve essential knowledge, and among them Jyotiṣa illumines the relation between cosmic movement and human life in time.

-It is often referred to as Vedic astrology or Hindu astrology.
-Jyotiṣa is rooted in the understanding of karma, the principle of action that shapes continuity.
-Karma is often described as punishment or reward, but this reflects only a partial view.
+It is commonly called Vedic astrology or Hindu astrology, and it is rooted in karma, the principle of action that sustains continuity across time.
+Karma is commonly described as punishment or reward, although its meaning is far more subtle.

-This is where my work begins.
-I read symbols.
-That is my language.
-The word itself comes from hora, meaning hour, the measurement of time’s quality at the moment of your birth.
+This is the ground of my work, because I read symbols as my primary language.
+The word horoscope comes from hōra, the hour, and skopos, the watcher or observer.
+It refers to the quality of time at the moment of birth.
 The horoscope is a reflection of that first imprint, the unique intersection between your consciousness and the larger rhythm of the universe.

-To complement this, I sometimes integrate elements of Human Design, a system that draws from astrology and the I Ching, to illustrate how energy expresses itself through the individual.
-My foundation remains rooted in Jyotiṣa, but practical tools like Human Design can occasionally offer insight into how decisions, awareness, and embodiment move together.
+I sometimes complement this work with elements of Human Design, a system that draws from Astrology and the I Ching as a way to clarify the movement of energy in the individual.
+My foundation is Jyotiṣa, and practical tools such as Human Design can occasionally add insight into the relation between decision making and embodied awareness.

 If you feel drawn to explore your chart through this lens, you are welcome to connect.
-This work is for those who seek greater understanding, timing, and alignment within the unfolding of their life.
+I approach each reading as a symbolic conversation with life as it is met, with care for the questions and tensions already present in the chart.